 Join us for our second quarterly Labyrinth Moon Walk.
-Gaze at the stars on San Francisco Theological Seminary's outdoor terrace while walking the labyrinth, an exercise that focuses the mind and induces a peaceful, meditative state.
+Gaze at the stars and enjoy beautiful views of Mt.
+Tamalpais while from San Francisco Theological Seminary's outdoor terrace while walking the labyrinth, an exercise that focuses the mind and induces a peaceful, meditative state.

 We will be holding additional walks throughout the year on Sunday, August 10 and Thursday, November 6.
 In addition to attending the 2014 Labyrinth Moon Walks, please feel welcome to return to the SFTS campus as often as you like!